.NET

 - Either create a new

-instance in your project, or use an existing one. - Pass the
+ILoggerinstance in your project, or use an existing one. - Pass the

-instance as an argument to theDojoTablesConnector
+ILoggerinstance as an argument to theDojoTablesConnectorconstructor.

-Here's an example of how to create a simple console logger for the DojoTablesConnector
+Here's an example of how to create a simple console logger for the DojoTablesConnector.

 First, import the logging namespaces